 Computer Engineering

-The minor in computer engineering consists of a minimum of 18 credits, 9 of which must be 300-400-level taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
+The minor in computer engineering consists of a minimum of 18 credits, 9 of which must be 300-400-level earned in WSU courses or through WSU-approved education abroad or educational exchange courses.
 Required courses include CPT S 223 or 233, E E 214, E E 234, and E E 324, and 6 credits from any 300-400-level CPT S course (excluding CPT S 302), E E 334, 434, or 466.
 All prerequisites for these courses must be met.
 Each student’s program of study requires approval of the computer engineering undergraduate coordinator.
 For all courses and their prerequisites, a grade of C or better is required to complete the minor.

 Electrical Engineering

-The minor in electrical engineering consists of 18 credit hours, 9 of which must be 300-400-level and taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
+The minor in electrical engineering consists of 18 credit hours, 9 of which must be 300-400-level and earned in WSU courses or through WSU-approved education abroad or educational exchange courses.
 The 18 credits must include the following courses: E E 214, 261, and 262.
 The remaining credits must be selected from any 300-400-level E E courses excluding E E 302 and E E 304.
 All prerequisites for minor courses must be met.
 The minor program must be approved by the electrical engineering undergraduate coordinator.
 For all courses and their prerequisites, a grade of C or better is required to complete the minor.

 Certificates